Richard O'Kelly: Coaching

 After finishing his playing career, O'Kelly worked as Port Vale's community officer from August 1990 to May 1991 before returning to Blundell Park as a youth team coach.
 He left Grimsby for the same position at West Bromwich Albion in 1994.
-He spent seven years at The Hawthorns as youth team coach, and then six months at Aston Villa, before joining Hereford United in 2002 as assistant manager to Graham Turner.
+He spent seven years at The Hawthorns as a youth team coach and then six months at Aston Villa before joining Hereford United in 2002 as assistant manager to Graham Turner.

 He was appointed assistant manager of Bournemouth in the summer of 2004 and two years later followed manager Sean O'Driscoll to Doncaster Rovers.
-Under the pair's first full season at Rovers the club gained promotion into the Championship after winning the League One play-off final in 2008 against Leeds United.
+Under the pair's first full season at Rovers, the club gained promotion into the Championship after winning the League One play-off final in 2008 against Leeds United.
 The pair were placed on 'gardening leave' by the club in September 2011, with Rovers sitting bottom of the Championship.

-In November 2011 he announced his return to Walsall, coaching for the club on a voluntary basis.
+In November 2011 he announced his return to Walsall, coaching for the club voluntarily.

 Hereford United

 On 5 March 2012, O'Kelly was appointed manager of Hereford United, replacing Jamie Pitman, who stayed on at Edgar Street as a coach.
-He took charge with the club two places and two points above the League Two relegation zone, and signed a contract until the end of the 2011–12 season.
+He took charge with the club two places and two points above the League Two relegation zone and signed a contract until the end of the 2011–12 season.
 On taking charge he said "It's my first job as manager but what better team to start with.
 We've got 12 games to show and prove to people just what we can do."
 He got his first point in charge at the club the following day, when his side squandered a two-goal lead to draw 2–2 with Macclesfield Town at Moss Rose.
 Four days later they beat Morecambe 1–0 at the Globe Arena, further boosting their chances of survival.
 He later signed full-back James Chambers and winger James Baxendale on loan from Doncaster Rovers.
 To avoid relegation on the last day of the campaign, the "Bulls" needed to beat Torquay United and hope Burton Albion could avoid defeat at home to Barnet.
 Chairman David Keyte said that he should have appointed O'Kelly earlier in the season.
 His team won a futile 3–2 victory, as a win for Barnet sent Hereford back down to the Conference.
 He was asked to remain in charge for the subsequent Conference campaign, but declined the offer.